Ragnar Relay Series: History

-In 2004, the first Ragnar Relay was held, running 188 mi from Logan, UT to Salt Lake City, UT.
-The series is named after the legendary Viking hero.
+In 2004, the first Ragnar Relay was held in Utah, running 188 mi from Logan to Salt Lake City.
+The series is named after legendary Viking hero Ragnar Lodbrok.

 On January 23, 2013, Ragnar announced their first ever "trail relay" series, the first of which would be held in Zion National Park later that year, in April 2013.

 In 2014, Ragnar Events, LLC announced "Ragnar Relay Niagara Ontario", the first Ragnar to be run internationally, though it was later postponed to 2016 to allow Ragnar to better prepare for an event outside the United States.

 In 2022, Ragnar was acquired by Newport Beach-based FitLab, Inc., along with several other fitness brands.